Chicago Therapist: Daniel Sullivan

 What attracted you to the counseling field?

 As a child, and well into adulthood, I often found that I assessed myself through perceptions and expectations of others.
-Much has transpired in my personal journey, and I developed a healthy life coaching chicagoseparation between personal, community, and familial identities.
+Much has transpired in my personal journey, and I developed a healthy separation between personal, community, and familial identities.
 Personal exploration of my self-narrative and the possibilities of re-writing my narrative had a significant impact on my self-identity and self-esteem has led to greater self-awareness.
 Throughout this journey, I have gained a sense of self, which has enabled me to become a healthy, positive, confident individual.

 Much like my own unique story, each individual who walks in to my office has their own distinctive stories, not one story told is the same.
 Individual, community and familial identities emerge and affect the life narrative one adopts.
 As each individual relates their personal story and begin to discover that, they have the power to re-write their present life narrative a healthier, happier individual emerges.
 Thus, I never get bored working with clients as each client is vastly different and therefore each session brings about a new experience for both the client and me.